About

 For more information the Ataraxist life philosophy, see our core principles page, our ethics page, our practical philosophy page, and our FAQ.

-In regards to universal liberation from intense involuntary suffering, medical science does not currently offer any ideal solutions to the problem of suffering, however, progress in this field may soon give us much better solutions, such as those discussed by the philosopher David Pearce (e.g., genetic therapy, “wireheading”, designer drugs, environmental engineering, etc.).
-Pearce is responsible for laying many of the foundations for modern suffering abolitionism, including the idea of systematically combining these approaches in pursuit of a universe without suffering (see https://www.hedweb.com/; https://www.hedweb.com/abolitionist-project/index.html).
+In regards to universal liberation from intense involuntary suffering, medical science does not currently offer any ideal solutions to the problem of suffering, however, progress in this field may soon give us much better solutions, such as those discussed by the philosopher David Pearce (e.g., genetic therapy, “wireheading” (neurotech), designer drugs, environmental engineering, etc.).
+Pearce is responsible for laying many of the foundations for modern suffering abolitionism, including the idea of systematically combining these approaches in pursuit of a universe without suffering (see https://www.hedweb.com/https://www.hedweb.com/abolitionist-project/index.html).

 Ataraxism is in agreement with Pearce’s suffering abolitionist project, and other similar movements to alleviate intense involuntary suffering (see our links page).
 We will mostly defer to these movements on the matter of suffering abolitionism (what we call general ataraxia).
 In contrast to these groups, our focus is on community building, ethical / practical guidance, and mental wellness.